K-G-J/employee-tracker/README.md

 SO THAT I can organize and plan my business

 ## Description
-Application allows user to view departments, roles, employees, and total budget User can add, update, and delete departments, roles, and employees
+Node.js application that allows user to view departments, roles, employees, and total budget User can add, update, and delete departments, roles, and employees

 [DEMO](https://youtu.be/64j7wZE5RE8)